thephpleague/csv/docs/9.0/reader/statement.md

 ## Interval constraint

 The interval methods enable returning a specific interval of CSV records.
 When called more than once, only the last filtering settings is taken into account.
-The interval is calculated **after applying `Statement::where` and `Statement::orderBy` options**.
+The interval is calculated **after applying Statement::orderBy options**.

 The interval API is made of the following method